sandialabs/InterSpec/docs/releases/v1.0.5/macOS_upgrade_notes.md

 # Upgrading from InterSpec 1.0.4 to 1.0.5 instructions on macOS
 Starting in version 1.0.5 the InterSpec application bundle ID changed from "gov.sandia.InterSpec" to "gov.sandia.macOS.InterSpec".
-Unfortunately this means macOS sees version 1.0.5 as a different application than 1.0.4, so none of your user preferences or work/spectra you've saved into `InterSpec`s internal database will be available after the upgrade.
+Unfortunately this means macOS sees version 1.0.5 as a different application than 1.0.4, so none of your user preferences or work/spectra you've saved into `InterSpec`s internal database will be available after the upgrade unless you complete the steps below.

 If you don't care about retaining your previous preferences or work history, then no special action is needed when you upgrade.